-SOLICITATION OF PROXIES This Management Proxy Circular is sent in connection with the solicitation of proxies by the management of Corby Spirit and Wine Limited (the "Corporation" or "Corby") for use at its Annual Meeting of Shareholders (the "Meeting") of the Corporation to be held on Wednesday, November 10, 2021 at 11:00 a.m.
-(Toronto time) virtually via live webcast online at https://web.lumiagm.com/460584568 and for the purposes set forth in the Notice of Meeting accompanying this Management Proxy Circular or any adjournment thereof.
-Except as otherwise stated, the information herein is given as of September 21, 2021.
+Solicitation of Proxies This Management Proxy Circular is sent in connection with the solicitation of proxies by the management of Corby Spirit and Wine Limited (the "Corporation" or "Corby") for use at its Annual and Special Meeting of Shareholders (the "Meeting") of the Corporation to be held on Wednesday, November 9, 2022 at 11:00 a.m.
+(Toronto time) virtually via live webcast online at https://meetnow.global/MH2GH2F and for the purposes set forth in the Notice of Meeting accompanying this Management Proxy Circular or any adjournment thereof.
+Except as otherwise stated, the information herein is given as of September 23, 2022.
 The cost of solicitation will be borne by the Corporation.
 The solicitation of proxies will be by mail.

-To mitigate risks related to COVID-19 (coronavirus), the Meeting will be conducted in a virtual only format, which will be conducted via live webcast.
-The live webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location or particular circumstances they may be facing as a result of COVID-19.
+The Meeting will be conducted in a virtual only format via live webcast.
+The live webcast will allow shareholders to have an equal opportunity to participate at the Meeting regardless of their geographic location.
 Shareholders will not be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend the Meeting online is provided below.
 See "Voting at the Meeting" below.

-Registered voting class A shareholders and duly appointed proxyholders who participate at the Meeting online will be able to listen to the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out below under "Voting at the Meeting".
-Non-voting class B shareholders and voting class A non-registered holders who have not duly appointed themselves as proxyholders may still attend the Meeting as guests.
-Guests will be able to listen to the Meeting but will not be able to ask questions or vote at the Meeting.
+Registered Voting Class A shareholders and duly appointed proxyholders who participate at the Meeting online will be able to listen to the Meeting, ask questions and vote, all in real time, provided they are connected to the internet and comply with all of the requirements set out below under "Voting at the Meeting".
+Class A non-registered holders who have not duly appointed themselves as proxyholders may still attend the Meeting as guests.
+Non-Voting Class B shareholders and guests will be able to listen to the Meeting but will not be able to ask questions or vote at the Meeting.
 See "Voting at the Meeting" below.